Back

 A Growing Crisis

-talented students lack access to advanced STEM courses because of a severe, and worsening, shortage of qualified teachers.
+Talented students lack access to advanced STEM courses because of a severe, and worsening, shortage of qualified teachers.

 Across the U.S., up to 25% of high schools do not offer more than one of the basic courses in high school math and science education—Algebra I and II, Geometry, Biology, and Chemistry.